michaeltarleton/Crypto-Poller/README.md

 ## Description

-This project is designed to go out and fetch the latest currencies from the Coinbase Pro Exchange for the top three currencies: BTC, LTC, and ETH.
+This project is designed to go out and fetch the latest currencies from the Coinbase Pro Exchange for the top three currencies (BTC, LTC, and ETH) and email them out to specified users.

 ## Usage